yuygfgg/Vapoursynth-llvmexpr/docs/infix.md

 - `__SUBSAMPLE_W__` - Horizontal chroma subsampling (0 for 4:4:4, 1 for 4:2:0/4:2:2)
 - `__SUBSAMPLE_H__` - Vertical chroma subsampling (0 for 4:4:4/4:2:2, 1 for 4:2:0)
 - **Expr only:** `__PLANE_NO__` - Current plane being processed (0, 1, or 2)

-These macros can be used with `@ifdef` to write mode-specific or format-specific code:

 ### 2.2.
 Preprocessor Directives